Wynton Marsalis: Other work

+In December 2023, the Detroit Symphony Orchestra announced the extension of Jader Bignamini's contract with the orchestra as its music director through to the 2030-2031 season.
+At the same time, it announced a plan to record Marsalis' Blues Symphony with the conductor.
+The album came out in March 2025.

 Debate on jazz

-Marsalis is generally associated with straight-ahead jazz, jazz that kept to the original instruments used in jazz and eschewed electronica that gained prominence in the 70s and 80s.
+Marsalis is generally associated with straight-ahead jazz, jazz that kept to the original instruments used in jazz and eschewed electronica that gained prominence in the 1970s and 1980s.
 In The Jazz Book, the authors list what Marsalis considers to be the fundamentals of jazz: blues, standards, a swing beat, tonality, harmony, craftsmanship, and mastery of the tradition beginning with New Orleans jazz up to Ornette Coleman.
-Jazz critic Scott Yanow regards Marsalis as talented but criticizes his "selective knowledge of jazz history" and has said Marsalis considers "post-1965 avant-garde playing to be outside of jazz and 1970s fusion to be barren" and the unfortunate result of the "somewhat eccentric beliefs of Stanley Crouch".
+Tara Hall has written that Marsalis's "selective knowledge of jazz history (considering post-1965 avant-garde playing to be outside of jazz and 1970s fusion to be barren) is unfortunately influenced by the somewhat eccentric beliefs of Stanley Crouch."
 In The New York Times in 1997, pianist Keith Jarrett said Marsalis "imitates other people's styles too well ...
 His music sounds like a high school trumpet player to me".

 Bassist Stanley Clarke said, "All the guys that are criticizing—like Wynton Marsalis and those guys—I would hate to be around to hear those guys playing on top of a groove!"
 But Clarke also said, "These things I've said about Wynton are my criticism of him, but the positive things I have to say about him outweigh the negative.
 He has brought respectability back to jazz."

 When he met Miles Davis, one of his idols, Davis said, "So here's the police ...".
 For his part, Marsalis compared Miles Davis's embrace of rock and pop music (most notably in his 1970 album Bitches Brew) to "a general who has betrayed his country."
 Marsalis has called rap "hormone driven pop music" and said that hip hop "reinforces destructive behavior at home and influences the world's view of the Afro American in a decidedly negative direction."

 Marsalis responded to criticism by saying, "You can't enter a battle and expect not to get hurt."
 He has said that losing the freedom to criticize is "to accept mob rule, it is a step back towards slavery."

 Personal life

 Marsalis is the son of the late jazz musician Ellis Marsalis Jr. (pianist), grandson of Ellis Marsalis Sr., and brother of Branford (saxophonist), Delfeayo (trombonist and producer), and Jason (drummer).
-Marsalis's son, Jasper Armstrong Marsalis, is a music producer known professionally as Slauson Malone.
+Marsalis's son, Jasper Armstrong Marsalis, is a music producer known professionally as Slauson Malone 1.